-Caen is considered today as a major economic crossroads in France.
-Indeed, this city is known for its economic dynamism which is at the height of its ambitions.
-Its major assets lie mainly in the fact that it houses a large number of national and even international references.
-Among them are Peugeot-Citroën, Robert Bosch, Renault Trucks, Normandy Fuels, France Télécoms R & D and Laboratoires Gilbert as well as many others.
-The competitiveness clusters also contribute to the economic development of this city.
-Indeed, Caen brings together various important clusters such as the "TES" for secure electronic transactions, "Hippolia" for the equine sector, "Mov'eo" for the automotive sector and the "Nucléopolis" for nuclear sciences and telecommunications. applications.
-In terms of business sectors, the tertiary sector currently predominates followed by the industrial sector, agriculture and construction, according to the INSEE source in 2016.
-To book one of our pick-ups for your business trips in Caen or in the surroundings, do not hesitate to contact us.
+Caen stands as a significant economic crossroads in France, well-known for its economic dynamism that matches its aspirations.
+It is home to a large number of national and international companies such as Peugeot-Citroën, Robert Bosch, Renault Trucks, Normandy Fuels, France Télécoms R & D, and Laboratoires Gilbert, among others.
+Competitiveness clusters further contribute to the city's economic growth.
+Caen hosts important clusters such as "TES" for secure electronic transactions, "Hippolia" for the equine sector, "Mov'eo" for the automotive sector, and "Nucléopolis" for nuclear sciences and applications.
+As of 2016, according to INSEE, the tertiary sector dominates, followed by the industrial sector, agriculture, and construction.
+For your business trips in and around Caen, feel free to book one of our pick-ups.

 What to visit in Caen ?